intelowlproject/IntelOwl/docs/source/Usage.md

 * `MalprobSearch`:[Malprob](https://malprob.io/) is a leading malware detection and identification service, powered by cutting-edge AI technology.
 * `OrklSearch`:[Orkl](https://orkl.eu/) is the Community Driven Cyber Threat Intelligence Library.
 * `Crt_sh`:[Crt_Sh](https://crt.sh/) lets you get certificates info about a domain.
-* `Spamhaus_WQS`:[Spamhaus_WQS](https://docs.spamhaus.com/datasets/docs/source/70-access-methods/web-query-service/000-intro.html) : The Spamhaus Web Query Service (WQS) is a method of accessing Spamhaus block lists using the HTTPS protocol.
+* `Spamhaus_WQS`:[Spamhaus_WQS](https://docs.spamhaus.com/datasets/docs/source/70-access-methods/web-query-service/000-intro.html) The Spamhaus Web Query Service (WQS) is a method of accessing Spamhaus block lists using the HTTPS protocol.
-* `Adguard`: [Adguard](https://github.com/AdguardTeam/AdguardSDNSFilter), a filter composed of several other filters (AdGuard Base filter, Social media filter, Tracking Protection filter, Mobile Ads filter, EasyList and EasyPrivacy) and simplified specifically to be better compatible with DNS-level ad blocking.
+* `Adguard`: [Adguard](https://github.com/AdguardTeam/AdguardSDNSFilter), a filter composed of several other filters (AdGuard Base filter, Social media filter, Tracking Protection filter, Mobile Ads filter, EasyList and EasyPrivacy) and simplified specifically to be better compatible with DNS-level ad blocking.* `Adguard`: [Adguard](https://github.com/AdguardTeam/AdguardSDNSFilter), a filter composed of several other filters (AdGuard Base filter, Social media filter, Tracking Protection filter, Mobile Ads filter, EasyList and EasyPrivacy) and simplified specifically to be better compatible with DNS-level ad blocking.
+* `JA4_DB`:[JA4_DB](https://ja4db.com/) lets you search a fingerprint in JA4 databse.

 ##### Generic analyzers (email, phone number, etc.; anything really)

 Some analyzers require details other than just IP, URL, Domain, etc. We classified them as `generic` Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.